 To speak with our Government bid protest intervention law attorney, call 1866-601-5518 for a FREE initial consultation.

-To intervene and have intervenor standing in government contract protests, you must be an interested party and have a viable interest in the outcome.
+To intervene and have intervenor standing in government contract protests, you must meet the definition of interested party and have a viable interest in the outcome.

 Government contractors that have been awarded a contract have substantial risks that the government may not always get all of the relevant legal issues before the court.
 Having a bid protest intervention lawyer can minimize that risk.